Swift parrot: Conservation status

 Modelling of demographic data predicted that the swift parrot is Critically Endangered.
 Further modelling showed that other aspects of their life history (sex ratio bias and shared paternity) makes their population declines worse than originally predicted.
 Genetic evidence showed there is only one swift parrot population, so threats at different times and places can potentially act on the entire population.
-Although expert opinion has estimated the species population size as approximately 2,000 individuals, recent genetic evidence suggests this is overly optimistic, and that the (minimum) census size of the population may be lower than 300 individuals.
+Although expert opinion has estimated the species population size as approximately 2,000 individuals, extensive genetic evidence suggests this is overly optimistic, and that the (minimum) census size of the population may be around 300–500 individuals.
 Severe deforestation of their breeding range has been long recognised as the principal threat to the species.
 Logging has already had severe impacts on habitat availability in recent decades and there is evidence that up to 23% of swift parrot breeding habitat has been logged just in the Southern Forests region of Tasmania over the last 20 years.
 Deforestation also affects the rate of predation by sugar gliders – where mature forest cover is diminished, parrots suffer worse predation rates.
+Sugar glider predation is worst where logging is severe; these threats interact in a synergistic manner.

 Given the severity of deforestation across the breeding range, and the relationship between deforestation and sugar glider predation intensity, habitat loss in critical breeding areas of Tasmania may be the species most severe threat.
 Unfortunately, there is evidence that weak and ineffective policy for protection of threatened species in Tasmania's logged forests is likely to continue to threaten the swift parrot into the future.

+Matthew Webb and Dejan Stojanovic, two of the Eureka prize finalists from the Australian National University's Difficult Bird Research Group, say governments have stalled on management plans that would protect known feeding and nesting habitat in Tasmania.
+The researchers analysed logging in Tasmania's southern forests during the 20-year course of the previous regional forest agreement.
+They found that a third of the eucalypt forest in this area had been logged between 1997 and 2016 and a quarter of old growth trees that provide nesting habitat for swift parrots had been cleared.
+"It is very clear that critical breeding habitat is being logged and that current logging regimes are not sustainable," the paper states.